jakubledl/dissect/docs/common.md

 ...
 ```

-since that would allow, for example
+since that would allow the list to start with a comma:

-    , , , Foo , , Foo , Foo , , ,
+    , Foo , Foo , Foo

-as a valid input.
-Instead we say that a "list of zero or more `Foo`s
+Instead, we say that a "list of zero or more `Foo`s
 separated by commas" is actually "a list of one or more `Foo`s separated
 by commas or nothing at all".
 So our rule now becomes: